iamanigeeit/DDW2023/docs/04-oop/oop.md

 5.0
 ```

 The last line prints the computed property `distance` which is computed from the two attributes `x` and `y`.
-Notice here that `distance` is printed without parenthesis and so it is not a **method** but rather a **property**.
+Notice here that `distance` is printed without parentheses and so it is not a **method** but rather a **property**.

-So we may ask when should we use a method that returns a value and when to use a computed property.
+So we may ask when we should use a method that returns a value and when to use a computed property.
 Here are some considerations:

 - A method can have arguments.
-This means that if your returned value requires some input other than the attributes of its object, you must use a method rather than a computed property.
+This means that if your return value requires some input other than the attributes of its object, you must use a method rather than a computed property.
 - A method describes an action.
 If the code performs some actions and return the output of that action, then a method is more suitable.

 So when should we use a computed property?